Explore the traditional Midwest with an outdoor lifestyle at beautiful Minneapolis. Here are the best places to take some pictures in the city.

 First Avenue is also one of the biggest clubs in Minneapolis and has seen some of the biggest stars perform on its stage.
 The façade outside the buildings features these music icons, including hometown legend, Prince.

 The singer was known to play many impromptu concerts at the club and many of the scenes in Purple Rain were also filmed here.
-Foreign Air and Taking Back Sunday are some of the famous bands that have performed here.
+Some of the most famous bands in the world have performed here.

 With a bountiful of activities and places to see, Minneapolis provides the perfect backdrop for great pictures.
 Whether you’re a native of the city or a first-time visitor, there are so many places to explore.
 While some are famous, others fly under the radar but are just as beautiful.